Your onboarding sucks (and what you should do instead)

 Thus, one could argue that unless both boxes can be ticked for all employees, the vast majority of employees aren't yet fully "onboard" (and may never be).

-Now, maybe discussing the true definition of onboarding may seem like semantics or clever word-smithery.
-But the reason businesses present symptoms that most people mistakenly believe are an inherent part of running a business e.g., overwhelm, firefighting, low productivity, quiet quitting, lack of innovation, employee churn, short-term thinking etc., is because most of their people are not fully "on board".
+Of course, debating the true definition of onboarding may seem like semantics or clever word-smithery.
+But the primary reason businesses suffer symptoms such as overwhelm, firefighting, low productivity, quiet quitting, lack of innovation, employee churn, short-term thinking etc., is not because these are inherent in running a business (that’s tantamount to the ludicrous suggestion that all systems must have some degree of dysfunction).

 The reason businesses face overwhelm, firefighting, low productivity, quiet quitting, lack of innovation, employee churn, short-term thinking etc. is because most of their people are not fully "onboard".